svk-cu-nlp/reviews-to-app-maintenance/ReviewFetcher/Readme.md

 ]
 ```
 ## Step 1: How to Find Package of the App ##
 Go to google playstore and open the intended app.
 In the url you will find the  _id=xxx.yyy.zzz_.
-For example _id=com.skype.raider_.
+For example - In the figure you can find the id in the url like  _id=com.skype.raider_.
 You need to copy the _xxx.yyy.zzz_ i.e. _com.skype.raider_ and paste it to the mentioned block of the source code.

 ![Alt text](ReviewFetching.png?raw=true "Title")
 ## Other Settings ##
 By-default it fetches 1200 reviews and it is possible to mention the language and region from where the reviews are to be extracted (See the code block 6 in the _App_ReviewExtraction.ipynb_ file).